What SilverDrill is:

 position.

-Cast members who are in a rotate for the set you are currently building, are outlined
+Cast members who are in a rotate for the set you are currently building, are

-an FTL or a float and a rotate or a rotate and an FTL.
+and an FTL or a float and a rotate or a rotate and an FTL.
 Each person has to

 be in one kind of transition, per set.